apache/pulsar-site/docs/deploy-monitoring-opentelemetry.md

 ---

 # Status
 Pulsar emits OpenTelemetry metrics starting from version 3.3.0.
+OpenTelemetry log and trace signals are not exposed by Pulsar.
 OpenTelemetry support is currently **experimental** and complements the pre-existing Prometheus metric system, with the goal of eventually replacing it.
 The metrics it exposes are semantically equivalent to the Prometheus metrics.

 # Scope
 Pulsar OpenTelemetry metrics are currently available for the broker only.
 Support for the proxy and function worker is